CliveRBird/CentrelinkDataServicesWeather/README.md

 Enjoy

-Frezzing time for manipulate time.
+Freezing time for time simulation.
 Possible use case whould be for the unit test to iterate a time range for SUT simulation purposes.

 public interface INowWrapper
 {